s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 data Maybe a = Just a | Nothing
 ~~~~

-where values are created by calling the constructors with the appropriate
+Values are created by calling the constructors with the appropriate
 parameters (if any), i.e. when passed into a function: `f (Just 1)`.
 Furthermore, `data` constructors can have named fields defined like